Kafū, aged forty-one.

 May 7th.

-Unable to endure the inconvenience of cooking for myself, I went to Sanjūgenbori Kasuga to have dinner.
+Unable to bear the inconvenience of cooking for myself, I went to Sanjukkenbori Kasuga for dinner.

 May 9th.

-It was said that the city was extremely crowded due to the 50th Anniversary Celebration of the Capital’s Establishment.
+It was said the city grew exceedingly crowded due to the 50th Anniversary Celebration of the Capital's Establishment.

 May 10th.

-Last summer too, around the time I first wore unlined robes, there had been an unbearable loneliness in solitude; this year as well, my heart grew desolate without reason to the point where even the will to pluck the shamisen would not arise.
+Last summer too, when first wearing unlined garments, I had found the loneliness of solitude unbearable; this year again, my heart grows desolate without reason to the point where even the will to pluck the shamisen fails to arise.

-When Hachirō the geisha came calling, we went together to Fūgetsudō and swept away our melancholy with a bottle of wine.
+When geisha Hachirō came, we went together to Fūgetsudō and with a bottle of wine swept away our melancholy.

-On my return path alone, I stood watching at the Kabuki-za.
+On the return journey, I stood alone watching at the Kabuki-za.

-Lately I occasionally felt an urge to take up my brush and attempt scriptwriting.
+Lately I occasionally feel as though I should take up my brush to attempt a script.

 May 11th.